Management of type 1 diabetes

 All people with type 1 diabetes need to take insulin to control their blood glucose levels.
 There are different types of insulin depending on how quickly they work, when they peak, and how long they last.
-Insulin is commonly delivered with a syringe, insulin pen or insulin pump.
+The three most common ways to take insulin are with a syringe, an insulin pen or an insulin pump.

 Types of insulin include:

 Rapid-acting like Aspart, Glulisine and Lispro is taken with or before meals to limit blood sugar spikes quickly.

 Short-acting , also known as regular or neutral insulin, is taken before meals.
 It is slower-acting than rapid-acting insulin but may be more suitable for some people.
 Actrapid, Humulin R, and Insuman Rapid are examples of short-acting insulin.

 Intermediate-acting is usually taken with a short-acting one.
 It begins working within an hour of injection and reaches its peak activity within seven hours.
 Examples of intermediate-acting insulin are Humulin NPH, Protaphane, and Insulatard.

 Long-acting can last up to 24 hours in the body and are usually taken in the morning or before bed.
 Some examples are Detemir and Glargine.

 Twice-daily insulin: using both short-acting and intermediate-acting insulin.

 Basal bolus regimen: short-acting insulin taken with main meals (usually three times a day) and intermediate-acting insulin given once or twice daily (evening or morning and evening).